signalwire/freeswitch/src/mod/asr_tts/mod_vosk/README.md

 git clone --branch vosk-fix --single-branch https://github.com/alphacep/libks
 ```

-You can create more advanced dealplans with ESL and scripts in various languages.
+You can create more advanced dialplans with ESL and scripts in various languages.
 See examples in scripts folder.

 !!!
-ATTENSION In order for ESL to recieve events, make sure that fire_asr_events variable is set to true (false by default).
+ATTENTION In order for ESL to recieve events, make sure that fire_asr_events variable is set to true (false by default).
 The dialplan can look like this:

 ```